overture-stack/prelude/README.md

-# Overture Composer
+# Overture QuickStart

-The Overture Composer project aims to provide those interested in gaining hands-on experience using an Overture platform a fast and frictionless local installation option.
+The Overture QuickStart provides those interested in gaining hands-on experience using an Overture platform a fast and frictionless local installation.

-> [!NOTE]
-> **This repository is under development**

 ## Rational